MSkauen/Portfolio/README.md

 ## Welcome!

-This repo is created for my one and only web portfolio!

-The project is still under development, but feel free to install the project yourself.\
+This project is still under development, but feel free to install the project yourself.\

-Or check it out at http://mskauen-portfolio.herokuapp.com/
+Or check it out live at: http://mskauen-portfolio.herokuapp.com/

 ## How to run
 * Run command `` npm install ``
 * Run command `` npm start `` / ``npm run start``
 * Go to [http://localhost:8080](http://localhost:8080) in browser.
-* Go to [http://localhost:1234](http://localhost:1234) for parcel access if running in dev mode
+* Go to [http://localhost:1234](http://localhost:1234) to access parcel server if running in dev mode
   *  ``npm run start:dev``

 * For troubleshooting, see "Troubleshooting" below.